idris-maps/gis-with-javascript-tutorial/chapter_2_print_map/readme.md

 *Drawing maps for print with javascript?
 Is the point of javascript not to do things for the web?*

 Yes, of course.
 And we will get there in coming chapters.
 Whether you need a quick map to illustrate an article or a more complex one for a printed poster, you can do it with javascript without the use of any desktop GIS software.
 That is what this chapter is about.
-It will also get us to start playing with [D3js](http://d3js.org/)
+It will also get us to start playing with [D3js](http://d3js.org/) by [Mike Bostock](http://bost.ocks.org/mike/)

 ##D3js